SKefalidis/SKefalidis/README.md

-I'm a student at the University of Athens (also known as the National and Kapodistrian University of Athens).
+I'm an undergraduate student at the University of Athens (also known as the National and Kapodistrian University of Athens).

 - I'm currently the Maintainer of xfce4-terminal and an active developer of Thunar.
 - Compilers and Operating Systems are my main areas of interest.